raymondEhlers/OVERWATCH/overwatch/base/README.md

 doesn't support default values or overriding parts of the configuration like the Overwatch configuration system - every option of interest **must** be in the config passed to `overwatchDeploy`.

+Why all of the complication in setting up the environment instead of just passing existing certificate and configuration files?
+Some possible operating envrionments would have precluded the possibility of mounting those files into the container.
+So the approach of the deploy module allows for them to be passed in as strings.

 ### Steps to add a new executable

 1. Write the new executable.